nicegamer7/pygrid/readme.md

 PyGrid has been made resilient to external errors: if the app is unable to communicate with the Grid or with Open Hardware Monitor, it will keep retrying until communication is re-established.
 This allows to handle scenarios of Grid being unplugged and plugged back again, or Hardware Monitor being restarted - both events will have no effect on PyGrid continuous operation.

 PyGrid registers itself in the Windows registry in `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` which allows to launch the executable on user login.
 This is controlled by "startwithwindows" option in the settings.
 Changing this option to *false* removes the corresponding value from the registry.
-Writing one value to the registry is the only way the app alters the behavior of the OS.
-Other than that, the app is confined to its own folder, from where it quietly does its humble job.

 ## Known issues
 The app itself is stable but I noticed two minor issues with the Grid hardware itself: